-Section 8.
-Temporary Appointments.
+Section 204.
+Temporary appointments.

-This section would amend section 3029 of title 33, U.S.C. and allow NOAA Corps to appoint junior officers without formally seeking the Senate's advice and consent.
+This section would amend section 229 of the Act of 2002 (33 U.S.C.
+3029) and allow the NOAA Corps to appoint junior officers without seeking the Senate's advice and consent, reducing both executive branch and Senatorial workloads.

-Section 9.
-Officer Candidates.
+Section 205.
+Officer candidates.

-This section would amend section 3021 of title 33, U.S.C. and give NOAA the authority to create an officer candidate rank, with reduced pay.
-This would result in savings of approximately \$115,000 annually, which could be used to pay for officer pre-commissioning and education programs established elsewhere in this bill.
-Currently, officers entering NOAA Corps for initial training are directly commissioned as officers on their first day.
-All other services have a period during which the individual is an officer candidate before receiving a commission.
+Currently, officers entering the NOAA Corps for initial training are directly commissioned as officers on their first day.
+All other services have a period when the individual is an "Officer Candidate" before receiving a commission.
+This section would amend subtitle B of title II of the Act of 2002 (33 U.S.C.
+3021 et seq.) and give NOAA the authority to create an "Officer Candidate" rank, with reduced pay.
+This would result in savings of approximately \$115,000 annually, which could be used to pay for officer precommissioning and education programs established elsewhere in this bill.